 Secondary Teaching / Science» open the printable degree» search for more Areas of Study

-This four year program combines the study of teaching in secondary schools with specialist studies in science.
-Studies in teaching includes the psychology of learning and teaching, the social contexts of education, classroom and behaviour management, Aboriginal education, education policy, and science curriculum and pedagogy.
-Science studies include a major and electives from the following areas:
+The Bachelor of Secondary Teaching (Science) combines the study of teaching in secondary schools with specialist studies in science.
+Areas of study in teaching include the psychology of teaching and learning, the social contexts of education, classroom and behaviour management, Aboriginal education, education policy, and science curriculum and pedagogy.
+Science studies include a major and electives from Biological Sciences, Chemistry, Earth Sciences, and Physics.